 Most of the tips in this workshop I learned through tea master training, but it was good to hear a different approach.
 When assessing the dry leaves, we should look for the leaf grade, quantity of buds, balance of leaf size, shape and style, and colour.
 We were encouraged to break the leaves to evaluate the sound – crunchy or not crunchy – because if the leaves are not brittle and crunchy there could be too much water in the leaf; too much moisture means the tea won’t hold its quality.
 And to assess the aroma, we searched for “off notes” or negative descriptors, like stale or damp.

 They used the same approach when it came to analysing the liquor flavour.
 I always try to find at least three flavours – or aroma notes in the mouth, as they called them – but I liked classifying the flavours based on when I tasted it.
-Using their suggestions and Dictionary of Aromatic Descriptors we evaluated three teas: Ceylon OP1, Gunpowder and Puerh.
-We both found the Gunpowder started with ash/smoke, then cooked vegetables, and finished off with dates and pine needles.
-Not a favourite.
+Using their suggestions and Dictionary of Aromatic Descriptors I evaluated three teas: Ceylon OP1, Gunpowder and Puerh.
+I found the Gunpowder started with ash/smoke, then cooked vegetables, and finished off with dates and pine needles.
 The Ceylon OP1 was much more palatable with sweet potato, honey and a citrus finish, and the Puerh delivered with its signature leather, wet soil and stewed fruits.

 So if we draw on our experiences and express in words what our senses find by matching it with what we already know, it’s important to take in all the sights, sounds, aromas and flavours no matter where we are or what we’re doing, and file these in our sensory memory bank.
 And for a complete sensory experience, we withdraw from our memory bank and listen to the words of Zen teacher Thich Nhat Hanh: